legiongis/cli-toolbox/docs/home.md

 The tools in the CLI Toolbox are split into 5 toolsets.
 Each set of tools is geared toward a certain type of usage.
 However, many workflows may include tools from various toolsets.
 The following is a quick description of each toolset:

 - *CR Enterprise Access*
   These are tools designed to interact with the NPS CR Enterprise Database.
 This is a database that acts as a repository for all NPS cultural resource spatial data.
-The Feature Table Update toolset has two tools to assist with the maintenance of the CLI Lookup tables (see p.???).
+The Feature Table Update toolset has two tools to assist with the maintenance of the CLI Lookup tables (see p.7).
 These tools must be run from ArcMap, using the CR Enterprise Access map document that is included in this installation.
 - *Editing Tools*
   These tools are designed to assist with various data creation and editing tasks that will be common throughout the spatial data creation process.
 They must be run from ArcMap, not ArcCatalog.
 - *Review Tools*